Golf Tutorials

 Factoring in the Course: Adjusting for Conditions

-Golf is not played a vacuum.
+Golf is not played in a vacuum.
 The 150-yard "number" to the flag is almost never the distance you actually need to hit the ball.
 The actual "playing" distance is affected by several factors.
 A good player learns to calculate these adjustments and pick a club based on the playing distance, not just the number on the sprinkler head.

 Reading the Wind

 The wind is the most common variable you'll face.
-It can easily change the club you need by two, or even three, clubs.
+It can easily change the club you need by two, or even three clubs.
 Throwing a few blades of grass in the air is the classic way to get a feel for the direction and strength.

 • Into the Wind (Hurting): This one is simple.
 The wind is pushing against your ball, making it fly shorter.
 You need more club.
 A good rule of thumb is to club up once for every 10 mph of headwind.
 So, if you have a 150-yard shot (your stock 7-iron) into a 10 mph wind, you should probably hit a 6-iron.
 The 6-iron will fly with a lower trajectory and cut through the wind better, playing more like a 150-yard shot.

 • Downwind (Helping): The wind is at your back, so your ball will travel further.
 You need less club.
 For a 10 mph tailwind, club down one club.
-That 150-yard ahot might now be an 8-iron.
+That 150-yard shot might now be an 8-iron.
 Be careful, a downwind shot is harder to stop on the green because it comes in with a flatter landing angle.

 Reading the Elevation and Lie